pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

 - For more information about estimation practice, see [Size Your TiDB](/tidb-cloud/size-your-cluster.md).
 - For configurations of the dedicated cluster, see [Create a TiDB Cluster](/tidb-cloud/create-tidb-cluster.md).
 Configure the cluster size for TiDB, TiKV, and TiFlash (optional) respectively.
-- For how to plan and optimize your PoC trial points consumption effectively, see [FAQ](#faq) in this document.
+- For how to plan and optimize your PoC credits consumption effectively, see [FAQ](#faq) in this document.
 - For more information about scaling, see [Scale Your TiDB Cluster](/tidb-cloud/scale-tidb-cluster.md).

 Once a dedicated PoC cluster is created, you are ready to load data and perform a series of tests.
 For how to connect to a TiDB cluster, see [Connect to Your TiDB Cluster](/tidb-cloud/connect-to-tidb-cluster.md).